UBIEEE/Workshop_ArduinoServoMotor/slides.md

 - Blocking Delays: Can't do anything else because we need to send a constant pulse.
 - Pulse Range: Different servo motors have different ranges.
 We are assuming they are all the same.
-- Software Timing: Delays are software-timed, meaning they are not as percise as hardware.
+- Software Timing: Delays are software-timed, meaning they are not as precise as hardware.
 This can lead to various jittering issues.

 ### So, we use libraries!